ryancramerdesign/TextformatterEmoji/README.md

 # ProcessWire Emoji Textformatter Module

 This module converts named shortcode emojis in ProcessWire text or textarea fields to the corresponding UTF-8 emoji character.
-For instance `:smile:` converts to: 😄
+For instance `:smile:` converts to a smile 😄 emoji.

 This can be especially useful if your ProcessWire uses the `utf8` character set rather than `utf8mb4` as it enables you to use emojis on an installation that